On this page

 Can I get financial aid to help pay for my LVN program in Los Angeles?

-Yes, several sources of financial aid are available for those who enroll in Los Angeles-based LVN programs.
+Of course, and most students do.
+Several sources of financial aid are available for those who enroll in Los Angeles-based LVN programs.
 When you apply for financial aid, you may be able to receive scholarships, loans, and grants from various sources, including your school and the state.
-For example, California’s Office of Statewide Health Planning and Development offers the Licensed Vocational Nurse Loan Repayment Program to help full-time LVNs pay for their loans and the Vocational Nurse Scholarship Program, which awards students up to $4,000 per year to pay for an LVN program in Los Angeles.
+For example, California’s Office of Statewide Health Planning and Development offers the Licensed Vocational Nurse Loan Repayment Program to help full-time LVNs pay for their loans.
+There’s also the Vocational Nurse Scholarship Program, which awards students up to $4,000 per year to pay for an LVN program in Los Angeles.

 For more information on the types of financial aid that you may qualify for, log on to our practical nursing scholarships guide and financial aid guide to find out about your options.